'Do you think we are fighting for the wrong reason?'

 His friends, Sa and Ya, shared similar histories.
 Their fathers killed and their families throttled by the tensions in their homeland, the two youth, like Qa, had lived a difficult life.

-In September 2016, two months after the killing of Burhan Wani, the 22-year-old 'commander' of the Hizbul Mujahideen, the three youngsters started on a trip that spanned four districts of South Kashmir -- Anantnag, Khulgam, Shopian, and Pulwama -- to take stock of the first massive uprising they got to witness in their lifetime.
+In September 2016, two months after the killing of Burhan Wani, the 22-year-old Commander of the Hizbul Mujahideen, the three youngsters started on a trip that spanned four districts of South Kashmir -- Anantnag, Khulgam, Shopian, and Pulwama -- to take stock of the first massive uprising they got to witness in their lifetime.

 I accompanied them, uncertain of the possibilities that were to unravel during the trip.
 The odds that stared at them throughout the journey were to take me to the heart of Kashmir's conflict and the angst of its youth.